NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

       ensure => present,
     }

-### Manage its configuration file "/etc/httpd/conf/httpd.conf", copy the original file to your home directory as a source
+### Manage a configuration file "/etc/httpd/conf.d/local.conf"

-Copy the original configuration file to the "puppet/files" directory in your home directory as a source and then add a file resource managing "/etc/httpd/conf/httpd.conf" to your manifest.
+Add a new file to the "puppet/files" directory in your home directory as a source and then add a file resource managing "/etc/httpd/conf.d/local.conf" to your manifest.
 To get the file install the apache package manually oder run the apply command on your manifest before doing this step.

-    $ cp /etc/httpd/conf/httpd.conf ~/puppet/files/
+    $ vim ~/puppet/files/local.conf
+    ServerAdmin info@netways.de

     $ vim ~/puppet/manifests/apache.pp
-    file { '/etc/httpd/conf/httpd.conf':
+    file { '/etc/httpd/conf.d/local.conf':
       ensure  => file,
       owner   => 'root',
       group   => 'root',
       mode    => '0644',
-      source  => '/home/training/puppet/files/httpd.conf',
+      source  => '/home/training/puppet/files/local.conf',
     }

 ### Enable and start the service "httpd"